 You can specify which payment gateway you wish to use for different kinds of online payments.
 For example, you may use Authorize.net for bookstore, but you want tuition, fees, and donations to go through your Stripe account.
 Or you may want to specify different gateways for different campuses.

-The uses for your payment gateways are Tuition & Fees, Bookstore, and Donations.
+The uses for your payment gateways are Tuition & Fees, Application Fees, Bookstore, Forms, Transcript Requests, and Donations.
+You should seldom have any need to change these uses.
 To change the uses:

 - Click the use name.